HaizenTrist/Improving-Travel-Speed-on-a-Maze-Navigation-Tool/README.md

 # A Star Pathfinder
-Implementation of the A* Star pathfinding algorithm using PyGame for visualization, controls in file.
+Implementation of the A* Star pathfinding algorithm using PyGame for visualization.

 #### Controls
 - Left Click: Place block